poornu1234/predict-flight-delay-using-r4ml/README.md

 * [IBM Watson Studio](https://dataplatform.ibm.com): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
 * [IBM Analytics for Apache Spark](https://console.ng.bluemix.net/catalog/services/apache-spark): An open source cluster computing framework optimized for extremely fast and large scale data processing.
-* [IBM Cloud Object Storage](https://console.bluemix.net/catalog/services/object-storage): Build and deliver cost effective apps and services with high reliability and fast speed to market in an unstructured cloud data store.

 ## Featured Technologies: